gabriel-x-duarte/http_base_client/README.md

 A minimalistic http client.
 ## Features

-This package simplifys http requests, making it really easy an simple.
+This package simplifys http requests, making it really easy and simple.

 ## Usage